 Andrew Robak, Keuka College

-Dr. Andrew Robak is Associate Professor of Chemistry at Keuka College.
+Dr. Andrew Robak is a Professor of Chemistry at Keuka College.
 His field is Organic Chemistry, with special interests in Polymer Chemistry as well as the interactions between Art and the Chemical Sciences.
 Dr. Robak attended undergraduate college at the Rochester Institute of Technology, and graduate school at the University of Oregon.
 He has been a full-time member of the Keuka College faculty since 2007.
 Besides his teaching responsibilities in Chemistry he teaches a general first-year seminar course, Science in Popular Culture and a Senior Seminar course for science majors.
 He is the College’s “pre-medical professions” advisor.

 Anne Szklarski, King’s College

 Dr. Anne Szklarski earned her B.S. in Chemistry from The College of New Jersey and her Ph.D. in Chemistry from the University of California, Irvine, specializing in natural product total synthesis.
-She’s currently an Assistant Professor at King’s College where she primarily teaches General and Organic Chemistry.
+She’s currently an Associate Professor at King’s College where she primarily teaches General and Organic Chemistry.

 Kerri Shelton Taylor, Columbus State University (GA)

 Dr. Kerri Shelton Taylor, assistant professor of Organic Chemistry at Columbus State University, obtained her Ph.D. in Chemistry from The University of Akron and MS in Chemistry from The University of Kentucky.
 She has a broad knowledge and varied skill set in the field of synthetic medicinal chemistry and material science.
 Her research projects involve the synthesis and characterization of new compounds with the application of medicinal chemistry, including anti-cancer and antimicrobial agents.
 This is her first attempt at blogging.